Is an electric car right for me?

 The environmentally concerned

-Let’s get one thing straight.
+Let's get one thing straight.
 Manufacturing anything is guaranteed to impact the environment in some way.
-But in terms of sustainability EVs are already proving to be more capable than petrol or diesel and they can only get better as we switch to renewables and improve the manufacturing process.
+But in terms of sustainability electric cars are already proving to be more capable than petrol or diesel and they can only get better as we switch to renewables and improve the manufacturing process.

 Even if you're sceptical about climate change (the scientific consensus is it's happening!), there is still the local environment to consider.
 Air quality is becoming a real issue across the UK and we are only just discovering how many health issues have been caused or worsened by air pollution, such as asthma and even heart attacks.

-Electric cars aren’t perfect in this regard, but their complete lack of pollutants from the exhaust (there isn’t one!) means they are far better for the health of ourselves, our children and our communities.
+Electric cars aren't perfect in this regard, because many electric cars are heavier than their petrol or diesel car equivalents and this has an effect on tyre particles, but their complete lack of pollutants from the exhaust (there isn't one!) means they are far better for the health of ourselves, our children and our communities.

 The speed demons